tedxuofw/tedxuofw-website/README.md

 The command `jekyll serve --watch` will create a process that automatically watches our files for changes and rebuilds the website when any file is changed.
 The actual website can then be found inside `tedxuofw-website/_site` and can be copied via ftp to production.

+## Project structure

+Our project is organized into the following folders and files :

+    tedxuofw-website
+        _assets
+            fonts
+            javascripts
+            media
+            stylesheets
+            vendors
+        _data
+        _includes
+        _layouts
+        _plugins
+        _posts
+        _site

+        .gitignore
+        .htaccess
+        _config.yml

+        [html files]

+Out of these files, you can safely ignore the `_plugins` and `_posts` folders, and the `.gitignore` file.
+The `_plugins` folder contains some minimal configuration for the few plugins that we use, and should not need modification on a day-to-date basis.
+The `_posts` folder is meant to contain blog posts.
+Because at present, we don't have a blog post and therefore no blogs, this folder will remain empty.

+TODO: complete

   [tedxuofw]: http://tedxuofw.com
   [ruby]: https://www.ruby-lang.org/